BonnierNews/flappy-wasp-game/README.md

 ## 1. **Create game**

 ### 1.1. **Create a canvas**
 Get started with p5.js by visiting https://p5js.org/get-started/.
 The first thing we need to do is add a canvas by using the [createCanvas()](https://p5js.org/reference/#/p5/createCanvas) function.
-Add it in the `index.js` file.
+Add it in the `this.setup()` function in the `index.js` file.
 See example [here](https://p5js.org/reference/#/p5/createCanvas).

 <details>
 <summary><b>Cheatsheet: Check the code here</b></summary>